-Analysis gives valuable information required to manage potato production in an efficient, cost effective and sustainable way.
+Analysis gives valuable information required to manage potato production in an efficient, cost-effective and sustainable way.

-Soil analysis provides fundamental knowledge on the chemical, physical and biological status of a soil.
+Soil analysis provides fundamental knowledge on the chemical, physical and biological status of soil.
 This information is used to manage the soil and to develop an effective Nutrient Management Plan that optimises potato productivity.

 Petiole analysis is used to monitor the performance of the nutrient management plan and make targeted applications to address in-season nutritional limitations.